Brennall/HFH-SRD/Chapter02.md

 Finding and Removing Traps:  Through careful inspection and probing, a thief may find hidden traps and then attempt to disable or discharge the trap harmlessly.
 A thief may only try to find or remove a trap once in any given area. .
 The Judge may apply bonuses or penalties to the roll, depending on the complexity of the trap.
 If the thief fails, he may not try again until he reaches a higher experience level.
 Note that these are separate skills, for a thief must find a trap before he can remove it.

-Picking Pockets: This skill is the bread and butter of non-adventuring thieves for it is a quick source of income — though not without peril.
+**Picking Pockets**: This skill is the bread and butter of non-adventuring thieves for it is a quick source of income — though not without peril.
 A throw that is less than half the target value means that the intended target notices the thieving attempt.
 The Judge will then make a reaction roll with a -3 penalty to determine the intended victim’s reaction.

-Moving Silently: Thieves may move with total silence.
+**Moving Silently**: Thieves may move with total silence.
 When successful, even keen eared guards will not hear the movements of a thief.
 However, the thief always thinks he is successful in this skill, and will not know otherwise unless and until others react to his presence.
 Thieves may move silently at ½ their standard combat movement rate without penalty.
 If they move greater than ½ speed, they take a -5 penalty to the proficiency throw.
 If they run, they take a -10 penalty.

-Climbing Walls: Thieves are adept at scaling sheer surfaces, including walls or steep cliffs.
+**Climbing Walls**: Thieves are adept at scaling sheer surfaces, including walls or steep cliffs.
 They require a proficiency throw for each 100’ they intend to climb.
 If the roll fails, they fall a distance equal to half the attempted distance, plus the distance covered by any previous throws, taking 1d6 points of damage per 10 feet.
 Thieves climb at ¼ their standard combat movement rate.

-Hiding in Shadows: A thief may attempt to skulk unseen in the cover of darkness.
+**Hiding in Shadows**: A thief may attempt to skulk unseen in the cover of darkness.
 A thief will always think he is successful in this skill, and will not know otherwise until others react to his presence.
 A thief will remain hidden so long as he stays motionless.
 If he moves, he must make a new proficiency throw to hide.

-Hearing Noises: Thieves can attempt to listen for noises in a cave or hallway and at a door or other locations.
+**Hearing Noises**: Thieves can attempt to listen for noises in a cave or hallway and at a door or other locations.
 The thief must be quiet and in a quiet environment.

 Upon attaining 4th level, a thief gains the ability to read languages (including ciphers, treasure maps, and dead languages, but not magical writings) with a proficiency throw of 5+ on 1d20.
 If the roll does not succeed, the thief may not try to read that particular piece of writing until he reaches a higher level of experience.